dwrobel/flatcam/README.md

 20.12.2019

 - fixed a rare issue in the generation of non-copper-region geometry started from the Gerber Object UI (selected tab)
+- Print function is now printing a PDF file for a selection of objects in the colors from canvas

 19.12.2019